art3mis3d/NVIDIAHairWorksIntegration/README.md

   * MAYA and 3ds Max authoring plugins can also be obtained from here

 2. Import the following DLL's in the HairWorks SDK you downloaded into the Unity project.
-  * Copy HairWorks-r1-1-212-distro / HairWorks / bin / win64 / NvHairWorksDx11.win64.dll into Assets / UTJ / Plugins / x86_64 (Only required if you target 64 bit)
+  * Copy HairWorks-r1-1-212-distro / HairWorks / bin / win64 / NvHairWorksDx11.win64.dll into Assets / HairWorks / Plugins / x86_64 (Only required if you target 64 bit)
-  * Copy HairWorks-r1-1-212-distro / HairWorks / bin / win32 / NvHairWorksDx11.win64.dll into Assets / UTJ / Plugins / x86 (Only required if you target 32 bit)
+  * Copy HairWorks-r1-1-212-distro / HairWorks / bin / win32 / NvHairWorksDx11.win64.dll into Assets / HairWorks / Plugins / x86 (Only required if you target 32 bit)

 ### Build Instructions
 The hair shader used by the integration is not a normal Unity shader, if you want to customize the shader then you need to write an HLSL shader yourself or modify the existing one in the Visual Studio project.